Creating a Wheelchair-Friendly Home: A Complete Guide

 When a wall must be moved, it is a good idea to adjust the hall to the American Disability Act (ADA) standard 48" width (minimum) for hallways.
 This will make life for the person in the wheelchair much easier, especially where turns are necessary in a hall.
 It may also be a good time to consider wider doorways along the hall, especially if expansion will make an end of hall doorway off-center.

 Bathrooms can be one of the more challenging areas of a home to retrofit into being wheelchair friendly.
 Those fortunate enough to have a larger bathroom will find the remodel much easier.
+While you're at it, you might want to consider making a few other changes to the bathroom that could increase your resale value.
 Smaller bathrooms will present unique obstacles, but accessibility should still be achievable nonetheless.

 Clearance between any immovable barriers should be a minimum of 36".
 In some cases, this may mean plumbing changes.
 There are three basic areas to address in most bathrooms.
 In the case of making them wheelchair accessible, there are also a variety of other considerations to keep in mind.